wmcnamara/meredith-street/README.md

-# trick-or-treat
+# Trick Or Treat
 A short Halloween themed horror game.
-Submission for the Scream Jam 2021 game jam.
+Submission for the 1.5 Week Scream Jam 2021 game jam.